graelo/website/content/tokio/tutorial/shared-state.md

 [current_thread]: https://docs.rs/tokio/1/tokio/runtime/index.html#current-thread-scheduler
 [dashmap]: https://docs.rs/dashmap

+## Restructure your code to not hold the lock across an `.await`

+Before restructuring the code, let go back to our discussion on holding a synchronous mutex lock across `.await`calls.

-# Holding a `MutexGuard` across an `.await`
+### What happens when a `MutexGuard` is held across an `.await`

-You might write code that looks like this:
+You might find yourself writing erroneous code that looks like this:

 ```rust
 use std::sync::{Mutex, MutexGuard};